Work samples

 March 14th 2021

-Ebony's snippet (from a sizable physical collection) of saved digitized photographs taken during middle school while attending an afterschool B&W film photography program in Southwest Baltimore.
-Shot on a point-and-shoot flash camera.
+Ebony's snippet (from a sizable physical collection) of saved digitized photographs taken during middle school (circa 2002-2003) while attending an afterschool B&W film photography program in Southwest Baltimore.
+Shot on a point-and-shoot film camera.

 • Jasmine & Mica (Cousins)